AI startup Humans& raises $480 million at $4.5 billion valuation in seed round

 Harik was Google's seventh employee and played a central role in the company's early growth.
 He worked on the launch of Gmail, initiated Google Docs and led Google's acquisition of Android.

-Eric Zelikman, co-founder and CEO, previously worked at Elon Musk's xAI, where he contributed to training data for Grok-2.
+Zelikman, also a co-founder, had previously worked at Elon Musk's xAI, where he contributed to training data for Grok-2.
 His research background includes work on reasoning-focused reinforcement learning methods.